-The Planning and Zoning Board is scheduled to review the proposed amendments at its meeting of May 17, 2021.
-The Board's recommendation will be provided to the City Commission, where the amendments will be reviewed at two public meetings.
+The Planning and Zoning Board's recommendation will be provided to the City Commission, where the amendments will be reviewed at two public meetings.
 The anticipated review dates are June 8, 2021 and July 6, 2021 (Public Hearing).

 Amendments to the Land Development Regulations